rohindaswani/class-scheduler/README.md

 The tests for the project are defined under the directory `./tests`.
 To run the tests you will need `yarn`.

-Invoke the executable `./test_runner` to run the test suite. `./test_runner` wil install the required dependencies and will run the tests.
+Invoke the executable `./test_runner` to run the test suite. `./test_runner` will install the required dependencies and run the tests.

 ###Designing the Algorithm
-Since the problem had to do with scheduling, `topological sort` was most efficient and obvious algorithm that would give the desired results with a time complexity of `O(V + E)` with `V` being the number of classes and `E` being the total number of prerequisites.
+Since the problem had to do with scheduling, `topological sort` was the most efficient and obvious algorithm that would give the desired results with a time complexity of `O(V + E)` with `V` being the number of classes and `E` being the total number of prerequisites.

 Take a look at `index.js` before reading further.